CEDAR, INC.

 PROGRAM GUIDELINES

-You are encouraged to include an innovative/entrepreneurial aspect in your Study Unit.
+Although Coal is the focus of your unit, you are encouraged, but not required, to include an innovative/entrepreneurial aspect in your Study Unit.

 CEDAR encourages Unit Activities to be conducted outside, as well as inside the classroom, and for students to involve family members or others to assist them with any part of their participation, where such would be deemed appropriate by the teacher.

-SUGGESTED UNIT TOPICS: CEDAR offers the following topics as suggestions only, and does not require that any particular one/ones be used, but any of them would fit well within the scope of the program.
+SUGGESTED UNIT TOPICS: CEDAR offers the following topics as suggestions only and does not require that any particular one(s) be used, but any of them would fit well within the scope of the program.
 Please feel free to create your own topic as long as it fits within the above Task Statement, and you provide an explanation of such.
 Also, you are welcome to weave as many different topics as you would like within your Unit, and with a combination of your choosing.
-As you will see, the following two pages list examples of Topics that would address the seven SOAR Blueprint Pillars.
+As you will see, the following two pages list examples of Topics that would address the seven SOAR Blueprint Pillars, but you are only required to address one.

 STUDY UNIT PROGRAM